Why are you constructing these new buildings around Notre Dame Stadium?

 A variety of space needs have been identified in the strategic plans of the University and of individual academic unit plans that may not be fully addressed through new fundraising and capital projects.
 The University is now prioritizing these needs, examining each for potential fit into spaces that will open up after completion of the Campus Crossroads Project and other building construction across campus.

 How will parking and commuter and pedestrian access be impacted during construction and after the project is complete?

-As with any construction project, there will be parking and pedestrian restrictions.
-The University will work to minimize these as much as possible.
+As with any construction project, there are parking and pedestrian restrictions.
+The University has attempted to minimize these as much as possible.